-The Libertarian Party should be a mass-participation party operating in the electoral area and elsewhere, devoted to consistent libertarian principles, and committed to liberty and justice for all.
-The Libertarian Party should trust in and rely on the people to welcome a program of liberty and justice and should always aim strategically at convincing the bulk of the people of the soundness of libertarian doctrine.
+The Libertarian Party is a mass-participation party operating in the electoral area and elsewhere, devoted to consistent libertarian principles, and committed to liberty and justice for all.
+The Libertarian Party trusts in and relies on the people to welcome a program of liberty and justice and always aims strategically at convincing the bulk of the people of the soundness of libertarian doctrine.

 Rights Are Primary

-The central commitment of the Libertarian Party should be to individual liberty on the basis of rights and moral principle, and not on the basis of economic cost-benefit estimates.
+The central commitment of the Libertarian Party is to individual liberty on the basis of rights and moral principle, and not on the basis of economic cost-benefit estimates.

 Power Elite Analysis

-Society is divided into a government-privileged class and a government-oppressed class and is ruled by a power elite.
-Libertarian Party strategy and pronouncements should reflect these facts.
+Society is divided into a state-privileged class and a state-oppressed class and is ruled by a power elite.
+The proper class analysis is rulers vs. ruled.
+Libertarian Party strategy and pronouncements will reflect these facts.

 Resistance & The Oppressed

-The Libertarian Party should make a special effort to recruit members from groups most oppressed by the government so that the indignation of those who experience oppression is joined to that of those who oppose oppression in principle.
-The Libertarian Party should never approve of the initiation of force, nor should it rule out self-defence and resistance to tyranny.
+The Libertarian Party will make a special effort to recruit members from groups most oppressed by the government so that the indignation of those who experience oppression is joined to that of those who oppose oppression in principle.
+The Libertarian Party will never approve of the initiation of force, nor will it rule out self-defence and resistance to tyranny.

-All reforms advocated by the Libertarian Party must diminish governmental power and that no such reforms are to contradict the goal of a totally free society.
-Holding high our principles means avoiding completely the quagmire of self-imposed, obligatory gradualism: We must avoid the view that, in the name of fairness, abating suffering, or fulfilling expectations, we must temporise and stall on the road to liberty.
+All reforms advocated by the Libertarian Party will diminish governmental power and no such reforms will contradict the goal of a totally free society.
+Holding high our principles means avoiding completely the quagmire of self-imposed, obligatory gradualism: We will avoid the view that, in the name of fairness, abating suffering, or fulfilling expectations, we must temporise and stall on the road to liberty.

 No Particular Order